alexander-brady/vl-saliency/README.md

 ## Pipeline API

-For more complex visualization workflows, you can combine multiple `Transform` objects into a `Pipeline`.
+For more complex visualization workflows, you can combine multiple `Transform` objects into a reuseable `Pipeline`, allowing you to apply the same sequence of transforms to multiple saliency maps.

 ```python
 from vl_saliency import transforms as T